 Since 1974, various plans and documents, including the Facility Plan for Arroyos, the Facility Plan for Major Public Open Space and several Arroyo Corridor Plans, have addressed different aspects of trail development, such as location, character, and even design.
-This study came at a crucial point in time as it helped Albuquerque acquire trail right-of-way (ROW) at a time when it was either free or very inexpensive.
+The Bikeway Study came at a crucial point in time as it helped Albuquerque acquire trail right-of-way (ROW) at a time when it was either free or very inexpensive.
 Now that most of the city has built out, the cost for ROW can be expensive and many times physically limiting.

 A more recent planning effort was undertaken by the City Planning Department, which resulted in the Trails & Bikeways Facility Plan, completed in 1993.
 The Greater Albuquerque Recreational Trails Committee (GARTC) was established to help with the development of this plan.
-This plan established long-range policies for off-street trails and bicycle facilities within the Albuquerque Metropolitan Planning Area and was adopted by both the City and Bernalillo County.
+This plan established longrange policies for off-street trails and bicycle facilities within the Albuquerque Metropolitan Planning Area and was adopted by both the City and Bernalillo County.
 A proposed trail system that serves both recreational and commuting purposes was envisioned.
 The plan recommended the creation of two positions, a Bicycle/Pedestrian Coordinator in the Department of Municipal Development and a Trails Coordinator in the Parks & Recreation Department to oversee the development of on-street and off-street bikeways.
-Both of these positions were created and are staffed to this day.
+There are currently positions in each department dedicated to Bikeways & Trails Planning and Project Management.